 <system.webServer> <httpProtocol> <customHeaders> <add name="Access-Control-Allow-Origin" value="*" /> </customHeaders> </httpProtocol> </system.webServer>

 Now, any website that wants to load a resource using AJAX can do so without getting the security error.

-This method is used when issuing a preflight request to let the server know what kind of HTTP method will be used when the request is made.
+The Access-Control-Request-Method is used when issuing a preflight request to let the server know what HTTP method will be used when the request is made.